Heat Safety Risks: High Temperatures and Heat-Related Illnesses

 - Avoiding high-fat, heavy lunches

-- Avoiding consumption of caffeinated or alcoholic beverages
+- Abstaining from consumption of caffeinated or alcoholic beverages

 It’s important to recognize how often you go to the restroom, as this could be a sign of heat-related illnesses.
 For more information on how to determine if you are dehydrated, see the infographic provided by the U.S. Army Public Health Command.

+When heat exhaustion is not properly addressed, it can progress to a medical emergency known as heat stroke.
 If a co-worker exhibits the following signs of heat stroke, call 911 immediately.
-A heat stroke is a medical emergency.
-Heat stroke symptoms include: red, hot, dry skin, confusion, slurred speech, convulsions and fainting.
+Heat stroke symptoms include the following: red, hot, dry skin; confusion; slurred speech; convulsions; and fainting.

-What can you do if a co-worker is experiencing the symptoms of heat exhaustion or heat stroke?
+What can you do if a you or a co-worker is experiencing the symptoms of heat exhaustion or heat stroke?

 - Relocate to a cooler location